Engineer at a manufacturing plant

 • Previous stay in the U.S. (for both applicant and family members): Due to the 12-month bar and 24-month bar regulations, if you and your family members have visited the U.S. with a J-1 or J-2 visa within the past 24 months, please contact the Fulbright Finland Foundation when writing your application.

-Instructions and and Tips
+Application Instructions and Tips

 Application Instructions

-• Application: Submit your online application here: https://apply.iie.org/ffsp2024.
+• Application: Submit your online application here: https://apply.iie.org/ffsp2025.

 • Application instructions: Please follow the application instructions while filling in the application.